Skip to main content

 How can I make my tool configurable by users?

 Tools in Data Management are configured via the Property panel.
 The SDK provides a facility for exposing your tool to the Property panel for configuration.
-See Configuring your tool's user interface.
+See Configure your tool's user interface.

 Can I set a custom icon for my tool?